Red Sox vs. Blue Jays Player Props Betting Odds

 |4

-Check out the latest odds and place your bets on any of Tanner Houck's player props with DraftKings Sportsbook.
+Check out the latest odds and place your bets on any of Nick Pivetta's player props with DraftKings Sportsbook.

 Bo Bichette Props